Updated from June 2016.

 “We will buy more wind power when we have more demand,” McDonald said.

 Demand, Michael, that refers to the amount of power used within British Columbia.
-You could tell your readers domestic demand declined by 3% in the past decade, partly because of technological change.
-Of course, you might also explain why, despite no demand growth, we paid $771 million more for private power in 2015 than we did in 2005, with the additional power costing 215% of the 2005 unit average.
+You could tell your readers domestic demand has remained flat in the past decade, partly because of technological change.
+Of course, you might also explain that despite no demand growth, BC Hydro paid $870 million more to independent power producers in 2017 than in 2005, with IPP purchases in the second half of 2017 priced at 205% of the unit average in the same period of 2005.

-Here, Smyth is proxy for Independent Power Producers Association of BC, or Clean Energy BC, as they now prefer.
+Smyth is proxy for Independent Power Producers Association of BC, or Clean Energy BC, as they now prefer.
 The organization wants to supply BC Hydro’s power needs and that requires reducing, not increasing, the public utility’s output.
+However, BC Hydro is addicted to spending so, while adding contracts for private power, it spent billions adding 16% to its internal generating capacity.

-Were Smyth not shilling for private producers, he could be a champion of reducing power consumption through increased energy efficiency.
-However, there are no industry or environmental groups in BC with sufficient funds to push conservation as a serious alternative to generating more power, whether by hydro, wind, solar, tidal, geothermal or any other technology.
+Were Smyth not shilling, he could be a champion of reducing power consumption through increased energy efficiency.
+However, there are few in BC pushing conservation as a serious alternative to generating more power, whether by hydro, wind, solar, tidal, geothermal or any other technology.

-Check out my April examination of Vaughn Palmer’s work on BC Hydro‘s financial condition.
+Check out my April 2016 examination of Vaughn Palmer’s work on BC Hydro‘s financial condition.
 Some might expect it to be objective journalism.
-It is not.